int-prob/int-prob-code/vipss2019/travel_local.md

 [Parking rates (see "TEMPORARY PERMITS")](https://parking.virginia.edu/system/files/VisitorRates.pdf);
 [office hours](https://parking.virginia.edu/contact) (closed on weekends and most likely on May 27)

-<h3 class="mb-3">Public transportation</h3>
+<h3 class="mb-3">Transportation</h3>

-Charlottesville has a reasonable [public bus system](http://www.charlottesville.org/departments-and-services/city-services/charlottesville-area-transit-cat).
+- Charlottesville has a reasonable [public bus system](http://www.charlottesville.org/departments-and-services/city-services/charlottesville-area-transit-cat).
 There is a free bus (we call it "Free Trolley") which can get you from the university to the downtown.

+- University of Virginia has its own bus system "UTS" for on-Grounds transportation.
+These are usually blue-orange buses, and they are free to ride.
+The system operates during the summer school time.
+See [here](https://parking.virginia.edu/university-transit-service) for routes.

+	There are several apps (for example, CAT) which display bus stops and bus times, both for Charlottesville city and University of Virginia buses.

+- Lime and Bird app-based electric scooters operate in Charlottesville, too.

 <h3 class="mb-3">Residence halls</h3>

 Participants staying at residence halls will be housed at [Lambeth Field Apartments](https://housing.virginia.edu/area/1171).
 Further details about the stay will be emailed separately.

+<h3 class="mb-3">Gym</h3>

+University of Virginia has several [sports/recreational facilities](https://recsports.virginia.edu) which the participants staying at residence halls have access to (for a fee).
+Refer to the following contact information for further details: "Call 434-924-3791, or visit business services located at the AFC & NGRS Monday-Friday, 9am-5:30pm".

 <h3 class="mb-3">Groceries, lunch, dinner</h3>